JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 - slow down AI development slightly, despite the short term benefits
 - avoid an existential catastrophy pretty much (unlikly, but its heading in that direction)
 - prevent unregulated use of AI on the internet to create disinformation

+When AI is **explainable** - developed in a way that lets you see how an AI comes to the decision it makes, it can be hugely beneficial, and can be used collaborativly with people.

 Current laws in place
 - General Data Protection Act of 2018 builds on the Data Protection Act of 1998.
 It includes a clause about AI - 'Right to explaination'.